Pegahka/GenerativeAxonModel/README.md

 # A Generative Model for Ocular Dominance Axons - ReadME

-This model of axonal growth is described in detail in:
+This code corresponds to a generative model of axonal growth as described in detail in:

 **Fard Kassraian P, Pfeiffer M, Bauer R. A Generative Growth Model for Thalamocortical Axonal Branching in Primary Visual Cortex, PLoS computational biology, 2020**